10 minute read

 Smaller influencers do not yet have such a big follower base to be able to justify high prices.
-Thus, with micro-influencers brands can not only reach a more engaged audience but also with a fraction of the price associated with larger-scale influencers.
+Thus, with them brands can not only reach a more engaged audience but also with a fraction of the price associated with larger-scale influencers.

 Of course as micro influencers get more popular, they will realise that they can also charge more.
 But at least for now they are a very cost-efficient choice.

-3. Micro-influencers do less advertisement
+3. Micro influencers do less advertisement

 More brand collaborations also mean more competition among the companies.
 Smaller-scale influencers who don’t yet do such a large number of promotions have not yet saturated their audience with advertisement.
 Thus, every brand collaboration can have more impact.

 With bigger influencers there might even be a sign of promoted product fatigue.
 This can make the person not really care about what they are promoting, let alone bother to check what they are posting.

 Thus, the more advertisement an influencer does the less authentic they can seem to become.
 As stated previously: the power of these smaller influencers is based on higher engagement which is a result from high trust and authenticity.
 So they also need to pay attention that they don’t engage in too many brand collaborations which might turn off their followers.

 Let’s say you have decided that the smaller-scale is the way to go.
 Let us therefore guide you with a few tips on how to find the right influencer.
 Just keep in mind that when it comes to micro influencers, both the quality and quantity matter.

 1. Look for influencers whose lifestyle fit with your brand and product

 The main thing is of course to find influencers whose interests fit with your brand and product.
 That’ll make sure that the influencer’s audience will also be interested in your offering.